Negotiations: Seyem Estep

 CTA PCS-Staff: Kris Clarke

-During my last seven years as president, I have had the opportunity to meet many of you personally, and I feel great pride to work with such remarkable, dedicated, and hard-working people.
+During my last eight years as president, I have had the opportunity to meet many of you personally, and I feel great pride to work with such remarkable, dedicated, and hard-working people.
 It’s quite obvious that the teachers of Alum Rock put student learning and student wellbeing as a priority.
 It’s apparent in the conversations I have had with many of you that you truly care about teaching to, and caring about, “the whole child”.
 You advocate for the best learning environment and educational plan for every student in our district.

 A bit about me for those of you who wonder “who is that person that keeps sending me emails???”…I have been teaching in Alum Rock for 29 years, most of that time at my home school of Lyndale Elementary.
 I have taught grades K-4, and combinations within those grades.
 Although, I have not taught in middle school, over the past 8 years I have gained an understanding of how they are different from elementary.
 I have experienced first hand the effects of a temporary contract and the layoff process.
 I have survived through at least 14 superintendents (some multiple times), and about 9 principals.
 When I began teaching in Alum Rock, there was no curriculum department…we were expected to develop our own curriculum.
 Twelve years later, we were faced with a scripted curriculum…a complete opposite end of the spectrum.
 Now the shift is to using the Common Core State Standards to drive our instruction and we are transitioning to new math and language arts curriculum.